-Google does not allow most WebViews to use its OAuth endpoints, for this reason we hide the Google buttons from all WebViews, except:
+Google does not allow WebViews to use its OAuth endpoints, for this reason we hide the Google buttons in all WebViews.

 On October 5, 2021, Meta officially deprecated the Facebook login over Android embedded browsers (WebViews) for logging in users.